 “The Cygnet’s method is eminently practical and reminded me of my own early invaluable experience as an actor in regional repertory companies, tackling play after play through the year.
 Audiences taught me more than any academic class could.
 In future, when I am asked what an aspiring actor can do to advance their hopes of a career in live theatre, I shall recommend applying for a place at the Cygnet.”Sir Ian McKellen 2018

 Cygnet’s training takes a learn-while-doing approach, giving live performances as an ensemble to paying audiences from term one.
 All students should expect to be part of at least one touring production and benefit from the direction of multiple directors, both in-house and visiting.
 Our students graduate with a working knowledge of how to enter the industry.
-All students receive tutorials and group work as well as masterclasses with industry professionals.
+All drama school students receive tutorials and group work as well as masterclasses with industry professionals.
 Stage combat training is offered to all students with third year students being offered the opportunity to continue on to advanced level training.
 All students are expected to take an ATCL Diploma (Trinity) with the potential to move on to the LTCL.
-Because the training is focused on live performance, students engage with other aspects of the industry such as stage management, lighting and costume.
+Because our Drama School training is focused on live performance, students engage with other aspects of the industry such as stage management, lighting and costume.

 The three-year course balances classwork with rehearsal for the ongoing programme of productions.
 Tutorials and group classes cover acting, voice, singing, movement (including Alexander Technique and dance), text, film, radio and stage combat.
 All students in their third year present their work in a London Showcase to an audience of invited industry contacts.
 Third year students will also benefit from industry preparation and guidance to launch their careers successfully as well as leaving with a professionally produced show reel and voice reel.